creditstxt/credit-requirement/text.md

 Development Draft

-## Purpose

-These terms ensure that this software and contributors to it receive due credit for their contributions to other work, to build project credibility and contributor reputations.

 ## Credit

 You must give this software and each contributor credit for contribution to other works, be they goods or services, that you produce or provide using this software.